creately/modules-js/packages/pluto/readme.md

 npm install @types/selenium-webdriver
 ```

-## Usage

 ### Actions

 An action will be a class with a single method named `execute` which performs one specific action.
 The framework executes the action instance's `execute` method when the action is run.

-A Selenium WebDriver instance will be loaded into the context, initialised with the arguments provided to it (if any) when running the package.
+A Selenium WebDriver instance will be loaded into the `context` object which is passed as the second argument to the `execute` method, having been initialised with the arguments provided to Pluto (if any) when running the package.

 See the [Action Interface](src/action.i.ts) for more information.